Protected: TEST TEST TEST

 The laws resemble federal Religious Freedom Restoration Act

-The wording in both laws echoes language used in the 1993 Religious Freedom Restoration Act (RFRA).
+The wording in each of the states’ laws echoes language used in the 1993 Religious Freedom Restoration Act (RFRA).

 The federal act, passed nearly unanimously, came in response to a controversial US Supreme Court decision.